klrosenberg/klrosenberg/_posts/2015-06-26-Definitions.markdown

 ### What is a method?

-A method is a function (that returns a value) used to bundle one of more repeatable statements.
+A method is a function (that returns a value) used to bundle one or more repeatable statements.

 ### What is a variable?